Security and compliance features any patient portal must have

 Patient portals are one of the best features you should consider implementing into your healthcare practice, as their versatile design allows you to increase engagement and workflow.
 They grant clients access to booking and scheduling appointments themselves, as well as to review payment and history information, in addition to medical records.
 Patient portals also allow clients to communicate with healthcare professionals at any time, with video conferencing and messaging features available.

 However, patient portal security must be of the utmost importance, as many healthcare practices deal with sensitive patient information.
 Patients need to be assured that their data is kept confidential and is at minimal risk of being jeopardized in any way.
-Many companies, such as Carepatron, offer patient portals for healthcare businesses that incorporate HIPAA compliant security measures to ensure that information is encrypted and private.
+Many companies, such as Carepatron, offer patient portal software that incorporate HIPAA compliant security measures to ensure that information is encrypted and private.
 Because security breaches can occur in healthcare 20% of the time, choosing a provider that prioritizes patient portal security is best.

 Click here to view on YouTube